 “How many friends with grills?”
 Tony asked.

 “Let’s go.”
-Brad was use to farm work and picked up the rice and beans.
+Brad was used to farm work and picked up the heavy buckets of rice and beans.

 “That should slow somebody down.”
 Tony shared.

 “They would have to want to get in there very bad.”
 Brad shared.